freenas/freenas-docs/userguide/storage.rst

    zfs destroy -R betavol/alphadata@auto-20161206.1110-2w

 Then send the snapshot manually again.
-Snapshots on the target system (*Beta*) can be listed from the :ref:`Shell` with :samp:`zfs list -t snapshot` or by going to :menuselection:`Storage --> Snapshots`.
+Snapshots on the destination system, *Beta*, can be listed from the :ref:`Shell` with :samp:`zfs list -t snapshot` or by going to :menuselection:`Storage --> Snapshots`.